Chocobozzz/PeerTube/support/doc/production.md

 $ cd /var/www/peertube/peertube-latest && NODE_CONFIG_DIR=/var/www/peertube/config NODE_ENV=production npm run reset-password -- -u root
 ```

+### What now?

+Now your instance is up you can:

-Now you can subscribe to the mailing list for PeerTube administrators: https://framalistes.org/sympa/subscribe/peertube-admin
+ * Subscribe to the mailing list for PeerTube administrators: https://framalistes.org/sympa/subscribe/peertube-admin
+ * Add you instance to the public PeerTube instances index if you want to: https://instances.peertu.be/

 ## Upgrade